morpho-org/vault-v2/README.md

 After withdrawing the funds and repaying the flash loan, the depositor will hold market shares instead of vault shares.

 Since depositors choose which underlying assets they want to exit with, the vault's relative allocation will change during in-kind redemption.
-To make in-kind redemptions possible under any conditions, they are not subject to relative caps checks.
+In-kind redemptions are not subject to relative caps checks.
 A penalty of up to 2% can be set, per adapter, to execute the `forceDeallocate` function.

 **Timelocks** ensure that all actions taken by curators or owners that could directly or indirectly affect vault depositors are subject to a configurable delay.